 Matures in 115 days.
 (Hybrid seeds)

 Fresh Brussels sprouts are a superb fall and winter treat.
-Like broccoli, these little “cabbages” are full of beta-carotene, vitamin C, and fibre.
-And after frost, they become sweet, as the plants create sugar for antifreeze.
-Keep your plants moist and well-mulched during the heat of summer, to ensure your supply of Brussels sprouts until the holidays.
+Like broccoli, these Brassicas are full of beta-carotene, vitamin C, and fibre.
+After frost they become sweet, as the plants convert starches into sugar as a kind of antifreeze.
+Keep the soil around plants moist and well-mulched during the heat of summer, to ensure a supply of Brussels sprouts until the holidays.
 These big top-heavy plants are some of the easiest brassicas to grow.
-You should be able to expect a large harvest from only 4 or 5 plants.
-Follow along this handy How to Grow Brussels Sprouts and grow mini cabbages this season.
+Expect a large harvest from only 4 or 5 plants.
+Continue reading for some expert advice on how to grow Brussels sprouts from seed.

 Brassica oleracea var. gemmifera